NeuroTechX/ntx_slack_archive/devices.md

  >alexandre.barachant thanks for getting back to me so quickly!
 The dongle looks pretty cheap so I'll probably order 1 or 2, and switch to Linux eventually

+9/29/2017 5:01 PM

+ **ben.cuthbert** :

+ >Thanks so much for this repo by the way- it's amazing!